sgithens/gpii-devpmt/README.md

 # Development

 To run the tests you'll need to install `chromedriver`.
-After that you can run, `node tests/all-tests.js`.
+After that you can run, `npm test`.
 Linting tasks for javascript and json can be run with `grunt eslint` and `grunt jsonlint` respectively.

 # Building Stand Alone